ycollet/coinor-cmake/README.md

 This benchmark uses the tests from netlib and miplib2000.
  - COIN_ENABLE_DOWNLOAD_DATA_TEST
  - COIN_ENABLE_DOWNLOAD_ZLIB
- - COIN_ENABLE_DOWNLOAD_MIPLIB2000

 The options tested are the following ones:
  - COIN_ENABLE_DOWNLOAD_LAPACK
  - COIN_ENABLE_DOWNLOAD_MUMPS
  - COIN_ENABLE_DOWNLOAD_SUITESPARSE
+ - COIN_ENABLE_DOWNLOAD_CLAPACK

 The command used to launch the tests:
 ```
 $ ctest -LE LONG
 ```

-With Lapack fortran and Mumps:
+With Lapack fortran and Mumps (using mumps / libseq and not MPI):

 88% tests passed, 82 tests failed out of 680